adarshsingh1407/adminjs-upload/README.md

 # Additions over AdminJS/Upload

-1. Add support to send mimeType of uploaded file as System header in S3
+1. Added support to send mimeType of uploaded file as System header in S3

 ## AdminJS